grafana/beyla/docs/sources/config/index.md

 |------------|---------------------------------------------------------------------------|------|---------|
 | `endpoint` | `OTEL_EXPORTER_OTLP_ENDPOINT` or<br/>`OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` | URL  | (unset) |

-Specifies the OpentTelemetry endpoint where the traces will be sent.
+Specifies the OpenTelemetry endpoint where the traces will be sent.

 The `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable sets a common endpoint for both the [metrics](#otel-metrics-exporter) and the traces exporters.
 The `OTEL_EXPORTER_OTLP_TRACES_ENDPOINT` environment variable